It may be only 37° Fahrenheit as I write this post, but the flavors of the strawberry mint white sangria I’m sipping remind me of sweet summertime.

-Combine the strawberries, mint leaves and brandy in a large pitcher.
-You’ll need to remove the mint leaves after two hours.
-Otherwise, the mint could overpower the other flavors.
+First, combine the strawberries, mint leaves, and brandy in a large pitcher.
+After two hours of chilling, you’ll need to remove the mint leaves from the pitcher to prevent the mint from overpowering the other flavors.
 Since you’ll be plucking the mint leaves out of the pitcher later, it is easier to leave them on the sprig.

-Then slowly pour the wine into the pitcher, and gently stir together.
-We chose to use a Beringer Pinot Grigio that was on sale at our local grocery store.
-If you have a cheap bottle of wine, making a sangria is a great way to use it.
-Save your nice wines to be enjoyed on their own.
+Then slowly pour the wine into the pitcher, and gently stir the mixture together.
+We chose to use a 2013 Beringer Pinot Grigio that was on sale at our local grocery store.
+If you have an inexpensive bottle of wine, making a sangria is a great way to use it.
+Then you can save your rare or expensive wines to be enjoyed on their own.

-Other dry white wines you could use include Sauvignon Blanc, Pinot Gris, or a Pinot Blanc.
-You want a wine that is high in acidity with a crisp finish.
-I like the Pinot Grigio for this recipe because it is a very fruity-flavored wine.
+Other dry white wines you could use for this white sangria include Sauvignon Blanc, Pinot Gris, or Pinot Blanc.
+Most importantly, you want a wine high in acidity with a crisp finish.
+I like using Pinot Grigio for this recipe because it is a very fruity-flavored wine.

-After you’ve added the wine, refrigerate it between two hours and overnight.
-Remember to pull those mint leaves out after two hours!
+After you’ve added the wine, refrigerate the sangria mixture for at least two hours up to overnight.
+Remember to pull those mint leaves out after two hours though!

 I can’t wait to make this again in the summertime, pairing it with a fruit and cheese plate or spicy food.
-I’ll be keeping this recipe in mind for when I host summer dinner parties, baby or bridal showers, or laidback bachelorette parties.
+I’ll be keeping this recipe in mind for when I host summer barbecues, baby or bridal showers, or laidback bachelorette parties.

 For more sangria recipes, you can find Sangria: Fun and Festive Recipes by Mittie Hellmich on Amazon.